-Sure, buying pre-ground coffee is convenient, but it’s never going to be comparable to freshly ground coffee from a top-of-the-line grinder.
+Sure, buying pre-ground coffee is convenient, but it’s never going to be comparable to freshly ground coffee from a top-of-the-line coffee grinder.

-To help make your grinder selection process a bit easier, I’ve tried out some of the best coffee grinders on the market.
+To help make your grinder selection process a bit easier, we've tried out some of the best coffee grinders on the market.
 This time, we’re going to take a look at one of the game-changers in the in-home line of coffee grinders, the Baratza Vario Burr Coffee Grinder.

 also known as Baratza's titan coffee grinder

 the price is better than its contenders in the industry

 our rating, based on our sound and impartial assessment

 Check out what this powerful grinder is capable of and find out if this is the right tool for you.